 Sydney is more beautiful

 How can you compete with the Sydney Opera House and majestic Sydney Harbour Bridge?
-Throw in a devastatingly picturesque harbour and some world-class beaches and there’s just no contest.
+Throw in a devastatingly picturesque harbour and some world-class beaches and there’s just no contest in the Melbourne vs Sydney debate.
 Sydney is a total stunner.

 Melbourne’s not bad on the eyes either, but she’s no Sydney.
 I think Melbs looks particularly pretty from the Yarra, where you have all its bridges crossing the river and the skyline just behind – but it lacks any iconic structure, and the city beaches are pretty crap in comparison to Sydney’s.